jorgeponto/a11y/a11y-statement.md

 ## III.
 Non conformance parts

-[functional elements that are known not to be accessible (things like “our PDF files are note all PDF/UA conforms)]
+[functional elements that are known not to be accessible (statements as “our PDF files are note all PDF/UA conforms")]

 ## IV.
 Contact and feedback

 - email to ask info and to give info to the PSB about inaccessible parts

+## V. Claim proccess

 - claim proccess - based on the form of non-discrimination law

-## V. Other issues that MS consider useful
+## VI.
+Other issues that MS consider useful

 Things like:
 - a conformity label attributed by a national entity